MahdiAll99/MEDimage/docs/configuration_file.rst

         "type": "dict",
         "options": {
             "config": {
-                "description": "List of string of every 1D filter used to create the Laws kernel.
+                "description": "List of string of every 1D filter to use for the Laws kernel creation.
 Possible 1D filters:
                     ``\"L3\"``, ``\"L5\"``, ``\"E3\"``, ``\"E5\"``, ``\"S3\"``,
                     ``\"S5\"``, ``\"W5\"`` or ``\"R5\"``",
                 "type": "List[str]"